joshivivek101/online-random-allocation-with-points/readme.md

 # Random Allocation With Sheets
-For allocating randomely to candidates and store all in google sheets
+For allocating randomely to candidates and store all in google sheets.

+Enable sheets api from https://developers.google.com/sheets/api/quickstart/python and download your credentials.json.
+Put it in project directory.

 ## Allocate By Match
 Allocate for a match and store to google sheets.